Skip to main content

 Get the Bluevua RO100ROPOT-Lite(UV) Countertop Reverse Osmosis System if...

-• You want the best value in countertop RO — nearly $100 in savings
+• You want the best value in countertop RO — roughly 30% less than the premium model

 • You want a smart LED display for real-time filter and water quality monitoring